 If you already own one, you can also add eucalyptus oil to a humidifier, which functions similarly to an ultrasonic diffuser .

 As far as the potential benefits to be gained, people diffuse eucalyptus oil for many reasons…

-#1.
-Folks suffering from colds, flu, sinus problems, and allergies are potential candidates, as are people with respiratory problems ranging from bronchitis and chronic obstructive pulmonary disease (COPD) to pneumonia and even tuberculosis.
+- Folks suffering from the common cold, flu, sinus problems, and allergies are potential candidates, as are people with respiratory problems ranging from bronchitis and chronic obstructive pulmonary disease (COPD) to pneumonia and even tuberculosis.